-It is easy to make Cambodia your home, it is a warm a friendly place to live and work and most importantly - you are needed.
+It is easy to make Cambodia your home.
+It's a warm a friendly place to live and work and most importantly - you are needed.

 Cambodia is one of the best performing countries in poverty reduction worldwide.
 The poverty rate more than halved between 2004 and 2011.
 But the majority of families who escaped poverty in the past decade were able to do so only by a small margin.
 One in five Cambodians still live on less than $1.25 and millions more are vulnerable to even the slightest change in circumstances.

-The current drought affecting the sub-region is considered as the worst in four decades, and has left about two-thirds of the provinces short of water for drinking.
+The current drought affecting the sub-region is considered the worst in four decades, and has left about two-thirds of the provinces short of drinking water.
 Food insecurity is likely to increase.
 Volunteers with business, agriculture and related backgrounds are in urgent need.